-Roland acted no differently toward him.
-For Oliver it was harder.
 Oliver was a very bad liar.

 He kept out of the traitor's path, not gladly, but with every ounce of prudence in him.
 Ganelon murdered by Oliver was hardly less shocking a prospect than Ganelon murdered by Roland, and equally likely to ruin the Breton count.
-Which dilemma, too, the subtle snake might well have wished upon them.
+Which dilemma, too, the Roland acted no differently toward him.
+For Oliver it was harder. wished upon them.

 Therefore they did nothing, not even to tell the king; for after all they had no proof.
-The days went on in marching and in encampments, and once the diversion of Pamplona.
+The days went on in marching and in encampments, and once the diversion of subtle snake might well have Pamplona.
 Beyond the broken walls, where the Pyrenees rose like walls shattered by gods, the army moved a little lighter.
 There were the ramparts; beyond them lay the fields and forests of Gaul.
 It was the custom, and Roland's own preference, that the Bretons with their heavy cavalry kept either the van or the rear.
 Through most of Spain, Roland himself had ridden first of all except the scouts; but as the hills rose into mountains, the king called him to the center.
 Oliver followed, unquestioned; the count's milkbrother and swordbrother, as inseparable as his shadow.
+Already the way grew steep; they had left their horses ahead with their armor because and taken. as inseparable as his shadow.

 Already the way grew steep; they had left their horses ahead with their armor-bearers, and taken to surefooted mules.
-Not a few along the line chaffed them for that; Roland laughed and chaffed back, but Oliver set his teeth and endured.

-The king, who was above all a practical man, had mounted his lordly bulk on a brother of their own beasts.
+Not a few along the line chaffed them for that; Roland laughed and chaffed back, but Oliver set his teeth and endured. bulk on a brother of their own beasts.
 No one, Oliver noticed, even looked askance at him.
 As always when he was at war, he wore nothing to mark him out from any common soldier, except the circlet of gold on his helmet.
 He greeted them both with his usual gladness.